sgpinkus/keycloak-js/README.md

 # KEYCLOCK-JS-SIMPLE
-A simpler less stateful replacement for the official [keycloak-js][1] adapter.
+A simpler, less stateful, API compatibl-ish replacement for the official [keycloak-js][1] adapter.
 Only supports code authentication flow (since implicit is deprecated).

 # INSTALLATION